×

 Edelweiss and Tuberose Classification

 After knowing about various Edelweiss and Tuberose facts, let's study their classification.
 Based on genetic and physical features, Edelweiss and Tuberose classification starts with knowing their scientific name.
 The scientific name of Edelweiss and Tuberose is Rosa and Polianthes tuberosa respectively.
-Edelweiss belongs to Not Available family whereas Tuberose falls under Asparagaceae family.
+Edelweiss belongs to family whereas Tuberose falls under Asparagaceae family.
 Also check out Flowers by Color so as to plant colorful aroma in the garden.